-The millennials, born between 1981 and 1996, are today between 28 and 43 years old.
-Now Generation Z, born between 1997 and 2012, is in the age range of 12 to 27 years.
-These generations seek more than just a job; they seek an experience that adds value both personally and professionally.
+Millennials, born between 1981 and 1996, are currently between 28 and 43 years old.
+Generation Z, born between 1997 and 2012, is aged 12 to 27 years old.
+These generations seek more than just a job; they look for an experience that adds value both personally and professionally.

-A search “Millennial & Gen Z Survey 2023”,from Deloitte, it points out that for 62% of Millennials and 49% of Generation Z, work is fundamental to your identity, the balance between work and personal life is something they strive for, being the main characteristic they admire in their peers and one of the main points when choosing a new job.
+A search “Millennial & Gen Z Survey 2023”,According to Deloitte, 62% of Millennials and 49% of Generation Z consider work essential to their identity, and they strive for a work-life balance, which is the main trait they admire in their peers and one of the key factors when choosing a new job.

-The adaptation of these two generations in the job market presents unique challenges for companies, requiring a significant adjustment of organizational practices and cultures.
-To attract and retain these talents, it is essential to understand your expectations and align these demands with the most valued human skills in the modern job market, declares the CEO Advisor 10X and President of Editora Brasport, Antonio Muniz.
+The adaptation of these two generations in the labor market presents unique challenges for companies, requiring a significant adjustment of organizational practices and cultures.
+To attract and retain these talents, it is essential to understand their expectations and align these demands with the most valued human skills in the modern job market, declares Antonio Muniz, CEO Advisor 10X and President of Editora Brasport.

 6 attractions for millennials and generation Z